-The process will usually also include interviews with past and present learners.
-It will be scheduled by TASC using a risk-based approach.
+This process will be scheduled by TASC using a risk-based approach.

 Criteria

 The assessment for Workshop Techniques - Introduction Level 1 will be based on the degree to which the learner can:

 - 1. prepare, use and maintain physical resources for production of practical projects - 2. use appropriate techniques and processes - 3. complete practical projects within specialisation area(s) - 4. understand and apply occupational health and safety procedures